thinkC/terraform-spotify/README.md

 Docker version 20.10.7, build f0df350
 ```
 ## Create Spotify developer app
-Next I created the Spotify developer app.
-This will allow me to use Terraform with Spotify and to run the Spotify authorization server.
+Next we will need to created the Spotify developer app.
+This will allow us to use Terraform with Spotify and to run the Spotify authorization server.

 Click on the link to sign up for a free account [here](https://developer.spotify.com/dashboard/login).

 ![create spotify dev account](./img/img1.PNG)

-### account creation
+## Account creation
 ![create spotify dev account](./img/img2.PNG)